Poisson-Dirichlet scaling limits of Kemp's supertrees: Introduction and main result

 \begin{theorem} For each integer $d \ge 2$,

 as $n \to \infty$ with respect to the rooted Gromov--Hausdorff--Prokhorov metric.

 \end{theorem}

 The proof recovers Equation~\eqref{eq:fdasymp} by a probabilistic argument.
-We complete this proof in Section~\ref{sec:mainproof}.
+We complete this proof in Section~\ref{sec:mainproof}, where we also verify the following tail-bounds for the height $\He(\mF_{d,n})$. \begin{theorem} For each integer $d \ge 1$, there exist constants $C,c>0$ such that for all $n$ and all $x>0$

+\end{theorem} For $d=1$ such bounds have already been established in~\cite{MR3077536} (see also~\cite{addarioberry2022random}), and our proof builds upon the results there.
+Theorem~\ref{te:bound} ensures arbitrarily high uniform integrability of the rescaled height $\He(\mF_{d,n}) / \sqrt{n}$.
+Together with Theorem~\ref{te:main} this implies that for any $p \ge 1$ we have that

+and likewise for similar parameters such as the diameter, or the distance between two random points in $\mF_{d,n}$.

 In Section~\ref{sec:phase} we additionally show that spaces of the form $\cS(\alpha, \theta, s, L)$ have a universality property, meaning that they appear as scaling limits of many other classes of supertrees~\cite{MR1370950} and super-structures.
 However, of course, not all supertrees admit such limits, other phases exist as well.
 We sketch a phase diagram and present several examples.
 In particular, Section~\ref{sec:phase} presents several additional results, which we do not state here in the introduction, as each requires a substantial amount of notation and background to be recalled.
 Our main tool for establishing these results are limits for Gibbs partitions~\cite{gibbsmcta}.

 Let us mention that Aldous and Pitman~\cite{MR1808372} introduced inhomogeneous continuum random trees which can have a finite or infinite number of points called \emph{hubs} with infinite degree.
 It is not clear to the author of the present work whether there is a connection between these trees and those constructed from the two-parameter Poisson--Dirichlet process here.